RedHatSatellite/satellite-clone/docs/faqs.md

 Capsules are not able to be cloned at this time (Feb 2017).
 This is a planned feature.

-## Hostname change questions ##
-*about satellite-hostname-playbook.yml*

-#### Will my Capsules and/or Satellite clients still work after changing the hostname? ####

-Unfortunately, they will not.
-You will have to re-register both capsules and clients, then re-install the capsules using newly generated certificates (`capsule-certs-generate`)

 ## General questions ##

 #### Will the output of ansible playbook runs stored locally? ####